waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Cerulean City Gym - Misty
 *   **Status:** Failed Attempt 1 (Blacked out).
 *   **Key Intel:** Misty's ace is a Lv 21 Starmie (Water/Psychic).
 It is very fast and has powerful Psychic attacks (Confusion) and Water attacks (Bubblebeam).
-*   **New Strategy:** Explore north of Cerulean City for a suitable counter (e.g., a non-Poison Grass-type or a strong Bug-type) or grind levels for SPARKY.
+*   **New Strategy:** Explore north of Cerulean City for a suitable counter or grind levels for SPARKY.

 ## 4. Navigation & Exploration
 *   **Route 4:** Confirmed one-way path EAST to Cerulean City.